utreexo/biptreexo/utreexo-p2p-bip.md

 # License
 This BIP is licensed under the BSD 3-clause license.

+# Requirements and Compatibility

+Nodes implementing Utreexo can choose which messages to support.
+There are a number of configurations possible, and this BIP does not restrict nodes to any subsets of messages.
+That said, there are two likely types of nodes: Compact State Nodes (CSNs) which have the goal of minimizing data storage and download while performing block validation, and archive and bridge nodes which store more data and provide this data to CSNs.
+Bridge nodes, nodes which can add inclusion proofs to mempool transactions, support the same set of messages as CSNs, and in fact should be indistinguishable from CSNs on the network.
+Archive nodes can send messages such as block summaries and block proofs.

+Note that the archive and bridge capabilities of a node are separate; a bridge node can be bridge only, without previous block proof data, and an archive node doesn't need to be able to bridge.

 # Definitions

 Block Headers: The 80 byte block headers we all know and love.
 The hash of the header is used as the unique identifier for the entire block.